Jonathan Doriscar

 IPR coverage of the Social Cognition methods article.

-IPR coverage of Jonathan's Social Cognition article on unsupervised machine learning methods for social cognition.
+IPR coverage of my Social Cognition article on unsupervised machine learning methods for social cognition.

 Why Reform Stalls: Justification and Outrage as Competing Public Responses to Police Violence